vitalif/vitastor/docs/usage/nfs.en.md

   instead of actually allocated space
 - Access times (`atime`) are not tracked (like `-o noatime`)
 - Modification time (`mtime`) is updated lazily every second (like `-o lazytime`)
+- Permission enforcement is disabled by default (and Linux NFS client doesn't enforce them too).
+Use `--enforce 1` to enable it.

 Other notable missing features which should be addressed in the future:
 - Inode ID reuse.
 Currently inode IDs always grow, the limit is 2^48 inodes, so